-Every parent wants their child to eat a healthy diet, but when the closest thing to fruit your toddler will touch is a pack of fruit snacks, you may find yourself wondering how you can incorporate nutritious foods into his meal plan.
+Every parent wants their child to eat a healthy diet, but when the closest thing to fruit your toddler will touch is a pack of fruit snacks, you may find yourself wondering how you can incorporate nutritious foods into their meal plan.

 Even infants who gobbled up every jar of vegetables can develop into picky toddlers.
 This is often a result of wanting more control in general, and having tried a larger variety of foods that just taste better.
-Just because he says no to a certain food once, though, that doesn’t mean you need to take it off the menu forever.
+Just because they say no to a certain food once, though, that doesn’t mean you need to take it off the menu forever.
 Toddlers can turn on a dime, and a picky tot one day could be tomorrow’s connoisseur.
 Here are some tips for reintroducing foods Baby once enjoyed without the mealtime battle.

 - Make it exciting: Let’s face it: steamed veggies can be a little boring.
 Liven up dull foods with a little something extra, like a bit of butter on the broccoli, or a side of ranch dressing alongside raw carrots.
 If you’re feeling super motivated, try making a “rainbow” of fruit or vegetables on the plate to make it look more appealing.

 - Keep trying: More often than not, it will take repeated exposure to a food before Baby accepts it, so don’t give up too soon.
-Keep putting healthy food on the table, and don’t get discouraged if he doesn’t take to it right away.
-It can take a toddler 10 or more exposures to a food before he gives it a try, which could take several months, depending on how often it is served.
+Keep putting healthy food on the table, and don’t get discouraged if they doesn’t take to it right away.
+It can take a toddler 10 or more exposures to a food before they gives it a try, which could take several months, depending on how often it is served.

 The truth is, Baby will have their preferences, and there will be some foods they just doesn’t care for, despite your approach and persistence.
 This is normal, and a food they truly dislikes shouldn’t be forced.
 As long as they are continuing to try new foods with the methods above, it’s fine to let the strawberries go for now.
 They’re not everyone’s jam.